pratikdatey/Pratik_model/README.md

-# Pratik_model
+Pratik_model
-- The best thing about this package is that you don’t have to train and predict every classification or regression algorithm to check performance.
-This package directly gives you output performance on 13 different algorithms.
+- The best thing about this package is that you do not have to train and predict every classification or regression algorithm to check performance.
+- This package directly gives you output performance on 13 different algorithms.

-# How to use it
+How to use it  -
- Check Pratik_Model_Package.ipynb file on Github for referance.

 For Classification
+x= Independent variables
+y= Dependent variables

 * From Pratik_model import smart_classifier
 * model = smart_classifier(x,y)
 * model.accuracy_score()